POPE JOHN PAUL II IN ASSISI

 In the inter religious movement, Oct.
 27, 1986 stands out as a landmark moment when Pope John Paul II convened representatives of the world’s religions to gather at the Church of Saint Francis of Assisi, Italy to pray together for the first time in history.

-Thirty-two years ago at the closing of the Assisi World Day of Prayer, Pope John Paul II remarked:
+Thirty-five years ago at the closing of the Assisi World Day of Prayer, Pope John Paul II remarked:

 For the first time in history, we have come together from every where, Christian Churches and Ecclesial Communities, and World Religions, in this sacred place dedicated to Saint Francis, to witness before the world, each according to his own conviction, about the transcendent quality of peace.
 The form and content of our prayers are very different, as we have seen, and there can be no question of reducing them to a kind of common denominator.
 Yes, in this very difference we have perhaps discovered anew that, regarding the problem of peace and its relation to religious commitment, there is something which binds us together.